dragonH/happy-6-pm/Readme.md

 - set up the file `.env.development` by following `.env.development.template`

-- deploy with command `sls deploy`
+- compile and deploy with command `npm run deploy`

 ## Note